SOPHE Internship Program

 - Health education

-The program can also provide outstanding background for students studying:
+The program can also provide an outstanding background for students studying:

 Consideration for students without a public health background is handled on a case-by-case basis.